Ko-fi/kofi-wordpress-button/Readme.txt

 * Re-arrange settings into a more logical order on the settings page.

 = 1.0.1 =
-* Minor Updates to the wording used withhin the plugin and to the use of 'Ko-fi'.
+* Minor updates to the wording used within the plugin and to the use of 'Ko-fi'.
 * Addition of ability to change button alignment within containing element.
 * Bring plugin version in-line with readme.
 * Fix hyperlink functionlity.